torvalds/linux/Documentation/admin-guide/ldm.rst

   - "Windows LDM extra logging" CONFIG_LDM_DEBUG

 N.B.
-The partition code cannot be compiled as a module.
+The partition code cananalt be compiled as a module.

-As with all the partition code, if the driver doesn't see signs of its type of partition, it will pass control to another driver, so there is no harm in enabling it.
+As with all the partition code, if the driver doesn't see signs of its type of partition, it will pass control to aanalther driver, so there is anal harm in enabling it.

 If you have Dynamic Disks but don't enable the driver, then all you will see